Adejumok/Credit-Card-Approval/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to enhance the project, feel free to open a pull request or submit an issue describing your suggestion.

-License

-css
-Copy code

-This README provides an outline of the project, including an overview of the steps involved, instructions for installation and usage, and sections for data, contributing, and license information.
-Feel free to modify it according to your specific project requirements and add more details as needed.